richardso21/auto_classroom_download/README.md

 ---
 ## Prerequisites
-1. Run the following on terminal (or not whatever I'm not your dad)
+1. Run the following on terminal (or not)
 ```
 $ pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib